julian-molina/Documentation/docs/_includes/charting_space/time-frame-scale.md

   * ```01-hs```, ```02-hs```, ```03-hs```, ```04-hs```, ```06-hs```, ```08-hs```, ```12-hs```, and ```24-hs```.

-  {% include note.html content="The values entered via the designer and the charts are synchronized and stored in the node." %}
+  {% include note.html content="The values entered via the design space and the charts are synchronized and stored in the node." %}

 <!--------------------------------------------- CONFIGURING ends -->